rohit5-2/AIXI_public/README.md

 - (optional) Use `generate_video.py` to generate a visualisation of an experiment

 An example set of frames belonging to an experiment has been included.

+## Tools

+A folder of various tools and scripts has been included which may be of use.
+All file and folder paths have not been changed, all will require minor modification to be of use however this should be relatively self-explanatory.